I’m going to let you in on a secret:

 - Telephone numbers

-That will then display as part of your SERP results.
+That will then display as part of your search results.
 This helps provide more context to users and search engines.

-Google says structured data isn’t a ranking factor.
+Google analytics says structured data isn’t a ranking factor.

 But, it does make pages easier to: